opus-codium/email-report-processor/README.md

 # email-report-processor

-A tool to submit e-mail reports into OpenSearch.
+A tool to submit e-mail reports (DMARC, SMTP TLS) into OpenSearch.

 > [!CAUTION]
 > This is work-in-progress, expect things to change.